-18.4.5.1 Report, across all lines of business, the percentage of hospital reimbursements at risk for quality performance and the quality indicators used in 2021 in Attachment J - QHP IND Run Charts.
-In the details section of the spreadsheet, describe the model used to put payments at risk, and note if more than one model is used.
-"Quality performance" includes any number or combination of indicators, including HAIs, readmissions, patient satisfaction, etc. In the same sheet, report quality indicators used to assess quality performance.
-Applicants currently contracted with Covered California must enter the percentages reported in the Certification Applications for 2016, 2017, 2018, 2019, 2020, 2021, and 2022 as well.
-If Applicant had no Covered California business in 2021, report full 2021 book of business excluding Medicare.
+18.4.5.1 Applicant shall adopt a hospital payment methodology for each general acute care hospital in its networks that ties payment to quality performance.
+Report, across all lines of business, the percentage of hospital reimbursements at risk for quality performance and the quality indicators used in 2021 metrics applied for performance-based payments in Attachment J - QHP IND Run Charts.
+In the details section of the spreadsheet, describe the modelperformance-based payment strategy structure used to put payments at risk, and note if more than one modelstructure is used.
+"Quality performance" includes any number or combination of indicatorsmetrics, including HAIs, readmissions, patient satisfaction, etc. In the same sheet, report quality indicatorsmetrics used to assess quality performance.
+Applicants currently Currently contracted with Covered California Applicants must enter the percentages reported in the Certification Applications for 2016, 2017, 2018, 2019, 2020, 2021, 2022, and 20222023 as well.
+If Applicant had no Covered California business in 20212022, report full 20212022 book of business excluding Medicare.